mohamed-chamrouk/jetson-nano-clustering/README.md

 > :information_source: Small optional tip : It's best to configure well your hostnames and password during this step.
 It's a real hassle figuring things out later on so the sooner the better.

-As mentionned in the *Nota Bene* section, you have to do this with every single one of your jetson nanos regardless of the way you choose to setup your cluster.
+As mentioned in the *Nota Bene* section, you have to do this with every single one of your jetson nanos regardless of the way you choose to setup your cluster.

 Although simple this part is the one that probably will take you the most amount of time.
 SD Cards are flash storage, so not terribly fast.

 ### Networking
 In our case, every jetson nano had a public IP address making the configuration easier.
-However it's best practice to have static local adresses for each jetson nano.
+However it's best practice to have static local addresses for each jetson nano.
 One way to do that is through routing on (for instance) the nfs server.
-By setting up a NAT on this server and connecting the switch to it, it will allow each jetson nano to have a local adress while still being able to access internet.
+By setting up a NAT on this server and connecting the switch to it, it will allow each jetson nano to have a local address while still being able to access internet.
-> Note that this means you need to have two network interfaces on your server (which we didn't have hence the public adresses).
+> Note that this means you need to have two network interfaces on your server (which we didn't have hence the public addresses).

 ### NFS Server [¹]